-Join us for a conversation that sheds light on the impact of domestic violence and human trafficking on Asian and Pacific Islander (API) women.
-Representatives from three of our affiliates will discuss how their community organizations are uniquely addressing these issues:
+Thank you for joining us for our webinar exploring the impact of domestic violence and human trafficking on Asian and Pacific Islander (API) women.
+Representatives from three of our affiliates discussed how their community organizations are uniquely addressing these issues:

 - Orchid Pusey, Acting Executive Director, Asian Women’s Shelter

 - Gloria Tan, Executive Director, Gum Moon Women’s Residence

 The recording of this webinar can be found here.

 The webinar presentation slides can be accessed here.

 We are grateful to the Women’s Foundation of California for its generous sponsorship of this webinar.

 Asian Women’s Shelter (AWS) brings new hope to survivors of domestic violence and human trafficking.
 AWS provides comprehensive services, including a 24-hour crisis line, shelter program, case management and access to health and legal services.
 At AWS, survivors and their children begin to heal and rebuild their lives.